Tennessee State Route 176: Route description

 SR 176 runs from Interstate 240 (I-240) south to the Mississippi state line.
 The state highway portion varies between two and three lanes on each side.
 The portion that runs between Knight Arnold Road and Winchester Road is built as a four-lane Freeway.
-A wide median (with a fairly large drainage ditch) and grade-separated interchanges at major routes exist in this portion.
+A wide median (with a fairly large drainage ditch) and grade-separated interchanges at major routes exist in the portion between Winchester Road and E. Raines Road.
 The speed limit is 40 mph.
-This route is more commonly known as Getwell Road or New Getwell Road (old sections are named Old Getwell Road).
+This route is more commonly known as Getwell Road and New Getwell Road (between Knight Arnold Rd. and Raines Rd.)
+(New Getwell Rd. bypasses older 2-lane sections of Getwell Road now named Old Getwell Road).

 History

-The original name was Shotwell Road, after one of the founding families, but was changed in the 1940s as a "good faith" gesture since the local V.A. hospital's address was on that road, and wounded American servicemen were being brought in by the trainload.
-A couple of residential blocks are still seen, named Shotwell, north of Park Avenue, in line with Getwell, but not designated as State Highway 176.
+The original name of the road was Shotwell Road, named after one of the founding families.
+However, in the 1940s, the road's name was changed as a "good faith" gesture.
+This change occurred because the local V.A. hospital's address was on Shotwell Road, and large numbers of wounded American servicemen were being brought in by train.
+Presently, there are a couple of residential blocks still named Shotwell located north of Park Avenue, in line with Getwell.
+It's important to note that these residential blocks are not designated as part of State Highway 176.